DsTyM/OnePrescriptionGR/README.md

 apiKey: 'REPLACE_WITH_YOUR_KEY_HERE'
 ```

-and change `REPLACE_WITH_YOUR_KEY_HERE` with our API Key that [Idika](http://www.idika.gr/) has provided to us.
-If we
+and change `REPLACE_WITH_YOUR_KEY_HERE` with your API Key that [Idika](http://www.idika.gr/) has provided to you If we
-don't have one, we should request one from Idika.
+don't have one, you should request one from Idika.

 To start the application, you need to run: